dkharazi/clv/README.md

 Generally, both models are used to model non-contractual purchasing behavior of customers.
 The BG/NBD model slightly adjusts the assumptions of the Pareto/NBD model in order to speed up estimation drastically.
 In particular, the BG/NBD model has the following assumptions:
 - Each active customer has their own Poisson distribution with transaction rate λ
   - Here, λ represents the expected number of transactions in a time interval
-  - The number of orders made by a customer in a given time period (i.e. month, year, etc.) comes from this poisson distribution, where each day may produce a different value
+  - The number of orders made by a customer in a given time period (i.e. month, year, etc.) comes from this poisson distribution
 - Each customer can have a different λ (i.e. transaction rates are heterogeneous across all customers)
   - Here, the heterogeneity in λ is assumed to follow a Gamma distribution
 - After each purchase, each customer has an α probability of churning (i.e. never buying again)